Maxie (drag queen): Career

 On December 20, 2024, Maxie uploaded a cover of the Skusta Clee song "Dyosa" (Goddess).
 The cover went viral in the Philippines, accumulating more than 7 million views in a month.
 Amid its success, Maxie was subjected to online hate speech.
 On social media, Maxie addressed the idea that he "ruined the fantasy" of the song and questioned why so many of Skusta's fans "got angry" that he covered it.
 He attributed their anger to homophobia, further asking, "If it's for the straight people, it's only for the straight people?
 Not allowed for gays?"
 Numerous netizens came to Maxie's defense online.

 Early in 2025, Maxie held his first solo concert, titled Maxieverse: The Concert, over two days at the Aliw Theater and the MOA Sky Amphitheater.
 On August 9, 2025, he was announced as one of the hosts of TV5's music countdown show Vibe.
 Later, he was invited to perform at the inaugural Filipino Music Awards on October 21, 2025, where he showcased his hit songs "Tado" and "Halika Na Lika Na".

 Advocacy

 The media has recognized Maxie as one of the youngest HIV awareness advocates in the Philippines.
 Since the age of 14, he has worked with organizations such as UNICEF Philippines and the National Youth Commission to share information about health, particularly in the context of the LGBTQ+ community and HIV.

 Personal life

 Maxie grew up in San Andres Bukid, Manila, raised by his parents, Angel Jr. and Wilma.
 He has five other siblings, and one of whom is Angel, a trans woman who is also his co-competitor in Drag Race Philippines Season 3.
 Maxie is a gay man.

+On June 28, 2026, he issued an apology for physically assaulting a trans woman in 2023 when a video of the incident resurfaced.